42picky/42picky.github.io/docs/stories/from-sphinx-to-mkdocs.md

   about the fact that there is no single GitHub organization hosting [mkdocs] projects, so most plugins are under personal GitHub accounts.
 This does not ensure the long-term longevity of these projects.
-Original authors might have their priorities changed and you end-up with an ecosystem of abandoned projects and forks.
-I have seen this happening many times with other similar ecosystems, enough to suggest mkdocs team to do something about this.
+Original authors might have their priorities changed and you end up with an ecosystem of abandoned projects and forks.
+I have seen this happening many times with other similar ecosystems, enough to suggest [mkdocs team] do something about this.

 It is perfectly sane to assume that your role with a project is not permanent and if you care for your creation to survive the test of time, you better plan